-If you’re wanting to find a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which predicts jobs in this industry will expand by 13 percent by 2028.
+If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will grow by 13 percent by 2028.

-There’s a couple of reasons why these careers are growing so rapidly.
-One is homeowners taking advantage of government incentives to install more energy-efficient comfort systems.
+There are a couple of reasons why these jobs are expanding so rapidly.
+One is homeowners tapping into government incentives to upgrade to more energy-efficient comfort systems.
 Then there’s the ban on R-22 Freon® refrigerants, which affects old equipment.
-Lastly, there’s the red-hot housing market and a property shortage that’s driven a boost in new construction homes.
+In conclusion, there’s the red-hot real estate market and a house shortage that’s driven a bump in new construction houses.

-A HVAC technician is an individual who repairs, installs and maintains heating and cooling equipment.
-Most work with both residential and commercial customers.
-And, most important, you’ll be skilled with:
+An HVAC technician is a person who fixes, installs and maintains heating and cooling units.
+Most assist both homeowners and business owners.
+And, most important, you’ll be skilled in:

 - Work evenings, weekends and overtime during peak demand.

-One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-You have to have a certain skill set, in-depth training and ongoing certification.
+One of the most typical misconceptions about HVAC is that it’s a blue-collar job.
+You have to have a certain skill set, extensive education and ongoing endorsements.

 - Avoid being stuck at a desk or in an office.